About Canadian Diamonds

 Compared to other countries, Canadian mines yield a significantly higher ratio of pristine, gem‐quality deposits.
 Canadian diamonds are distinguished by a high grade of color and clarity and a low level of fluorescence.
 Canadian diamonds also command a premium price in the market for two primary reasons:

 - Canadian diamond mines are in remote locations.
 The mines can only receive overland freight during a short "ice road" season that generally lasts between six and ten weeks.
 Any supplies not delivered during that limited timeframe must be airlifted in at significant expense.

 - The mine must also offer full housing and facilities to its employees because they are located so far away from any town or settlement.

 These two main issues offer logistical and economical challenges.

 Canadian diamonds are mined in accordance with the principles of sustainable development and are mined to the highest environmental standards in the world.

-All Canadian diamonds sold by Zales include a Certificate of Origin, which traces the diamond back to its original mine.
 Certain certified Canadian diamonds also receive a unique certification number.
 This certification number and the name of the collection is laser‐inscribed on the girdle of the diamond, ensuring authenticity and identification of the diamond.
 This number will also appear on the diamond certification card.